“For no one can do these signs that You do unless God is with him.” – John 3:2b (LSB)

 St. Augustine

-The Pharisees knew, ironically, as a result of their own zealous study of the Law, that no mere mortal — and every mortal is a sinner (Gen. 6:5; Eccl.
+Ironically, the Pharisees, as a result of their own zealous study of the Law, knew objectively that no mere mortal — and every mortal is a sinner (Gen. 6:5; Eccl.
 7:20; Lam.
 3:39; Rom.
 3:23) — could ever make a blind man see.
-They knew that whoever could perform such a miraculous and merciful act would have had to be as holy, pure, righteous — and sinless — as God Himself.
-Which is to say, he would have to be God incarnate.
+The Pharisees knew that whoever could perform such a miraculous fete would have had to have been as holy, pure, righteous — and sinless — as God Himself.
+Which is to say, he would have had to be God incarnate.